A nearly optimal algorithm for deciding connectivity queries in smooth and bounded real algebraic sets: Solving generalized Lagrange systems

-\chapter{Solving Generalized Lagrange systems}
+\section{Solving generalized Lagrange systems}

-In this chapter, we describe the routines used in our main algorithm for solving generalized Lagrange systems; they are based on algorithms described in the previous chapter.
+We now describe the routines used in our main algorithm for ``solving'' generalized Lagrange systems --- for instance, to compute a one-dimensional parametrization of a set of the form $\Clos{(L)}$, when it is known to have dimension one, or compute critical points on this set.

-Recall that the running time of these previous algorithms depends on degree bounds on the intermediate varieties defined by the systems to solve.
-Generalized Lagrange systems possess a multi-homogeneous structure which will allow us to give strong degree bounds for these varieties.
-We start this chapter by proving multi-homogeneous bounds for these purposes; they are variants of the classical one (see e.g.~\cite{vanderWaerden29, vanderWaerden78}) adapted to our setting.
-Next we see how the routines {\sf Solve\_F} and {\sf Solve\_FG} of Chapter~\ref{chap:posso} can be applied to generalized Lagrange systems: we give for instance algorithm to compute fibers or critical points on sets defined by generalized Lagrange systems.
+These routines rely on variants of algorithms in \cite{GiLeSa01}, and as such, their running time depends on degree bounds for the varieties defined by the systems we have to solve (see Section~\ref{sec:prelim} for preliminaries on degrees of algebraic sets).
+Ge\-neralized Lagrange systems possess a multi-homogeneous structure which will allow us to give strong degree bounds for these varieties.
+We start by stating these bounds; they are variants of the classical one (see e.g.~\cite{vanderWaerden29,vanderWaerden78}) adapted to our setting.
+Next we state our complexity results for various computational problems as mentioned above.

-As in Chapter~\ref{chap:posso}, we count arithmetic operations in $\QQ$ at unit cost, we use in our complexity statements the $\softO(\ )$ notation to omit logarithmic factors.